 2. About Honeycomb

-Since being founded in December 2017, Honeycomb Credit has helped over 40 businesses run investment crowdfunding campaigns with approximately 85% of borrowers successfully reaching their minimum funding goal.
+Since being founded in December 2017, Honeycomb Credit has helped over 200 businesses run investment offerings with approximately 85% of borrowers successfully reaching their minimum funding goal.

-Honeycomb is headquartered in Pittsburgh, PA with campaigns in Pittsburgh, Cleveland, Detroit, and Philadelphia.
+Honeycomb is headquartered in Pittsburgh, PA with offerings in over 30 states.
 Honeycomb is often recognized as a company using financial technology to make business growth and community investment accessible.

 3. Regulatory Background